Using Suica Card in Osaka and the Kansai Area: What You Need to Know

 When it comes to transportation cards in Japan, the Suica Card is a household name that everyone knows.
 The cute Suica penguin on the Suica card has even been made into various peripheral products.
 However, many people have also heard that the Suica card is widely used only in the Kanto and Tohoku regions of Japan, and the Kansai/Western Japan region uses another card called ICOCA.
-So, can you use Suica in Osaka?
+Can I use Suica in Osaka?
 Can Suica be used in the Kansai region led by Osaka?

-【Welcome Suica Purchase Locations】
+[Welcome Suica Purchase Locations]

-【Welcome Suica Purchase Restriction】
+[Welcome Suica Purchase Restrictions]

 You Can Use Suica Card Throughout Japan